Adjusting Insulin in a Pump Program: adjusting insulin based on blood glucose patterns

 Readings more than 3-4 hours post-meal give a hint as to how the basal rates are working:

 - If there is a pattern of low blood glucose 3-4 hours after a given meal, consider decreasing the basal rate for that time period.
 (For example, change it from 0.200U per hour to 0.150U per hour)

 - If there is a pattern of high blood glucose 3 hours after a given meal, consider increasing the basal rate for that time period.
 (For example, change it from 0.200U per hour to 0.250U per hour)

-- Don’t forget to assess the effects of the changes made to pump settings.
+- Assess the effects of the changes made to pump settings.
 Are blood glucose readings now in the target range?
 Moving in the desired direction?
 Do additional changes need to be made?

 - Before adjusting insulin, consider the other factors which may affect blood glucose, such as: exercise, food, less than 2 hours between finishing the meal/snack and checking blood glucose, falsified results, inaccurate readings due to not washing hands, etc.

 - We have found that a pattern of highs or lows “jumps out” at us if we use a colour coded system in the log book: when we write in a high reading, we use red ink; low readings are logged in blue; target readings are written in black.
 Rather than keeping 3 pens hanging around, consider buying a pen with 4 colours in one barrel (Bic makes one).
 Or you could try using pink and blue highlighters to draw attention to high and low readings.
 Feel free to use whatever system works for you and your family.